KennardWang/VTuber-MomoseHiyori/README.md

     pip install -r requirements.txt
     ```

-5. There are 2 types of running environments, please choose the correct one based on individual conditions.
+5. There are 2 types of running environments, please choose the env based on your condition.
    + CPU env
        + Install **dlib**, my version is v19.24.2.